biomed-AI/CapECG/README.md

 ![](figures/Step1.1.png)

 PLINK (v1.90) is used to perform quality control for genotype data in bfile format.
-The results will be saved in "QCedSNPs.qc2".
+The result will be saved in "QCedSNPs.qc2".
 The code is:

 ```
 cd CapECG